 A diagnosis of PCOS is made if a woman has chronic problems with ovulation coupled with hyperandrogenism (excess secretion of androgens).
 Problems with ovulation will manifest themselves as amenorrhea (lack of menstruation) or oligomenorrhea (irregular menstruation).
-Hyperandrogenism may cause hirsutism, which is a masculine pattern of hair growth, and acne, because androgens have an effect on the sebaceous glands of the skin that promotes acne.
+Hyperandrogenism may cause hirsutism, which is a masculine pattern of hair growth on the body, and acne, because androgens have an effect on the sebaceous glands of the skin that promotes acne.
 Androgens may also cause hair loss on the scalp.

-PCOS gets its name from the changes seen in the ovary.
+PCOS gets its name from the changes seen in the ovary (although not all women with PCOS have polycystic ovaries).
 Polycystic ovaries are enlarged and contain multiple (greater than 10) immature follicles.
 The immature follicles show a relative hyperplasia of theca cells, and fewer granulosa cells.
-Development of these follicles is arrested well before the point of dominant follicle selection, so no LH surge can occur, and therefore, no ovulation.
+Development of these follicles is arrested well before the point of dominant follicle selection, so the LH surge doesn't occur, and therefore, neither does ovulation.

 Normal follicle development begins when estrogen and progesterone levels drop due to degeneration of the corpus luteum.
 The release from negative feedback inhibition allows a small but steady increase in FSH and LH levels that stimulates the growth phase for a group of follicles.
 In the first part of the follicular phase, granulosa cells respond to FSH only, while theca cells respond to LH.
 The hormonal interactions in the early follicular phase are shown in Figure 1.